department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/charter.md

 ### Product Portfolio:
 -	Home Page
 -	Header / Footer
--	IA, Menus, Navigation
--	Content Hubs
+-	Benefit Hubs
--	Legacy content rewriting
 -	On-site Search
 -	Find a VA Form
+- Yellow Ribbon Participating Schools Tool
 -	Contact Us/ Help Utility
 -	Global Alerts
+- Learning Center (coming soon)
+- Campaign Landing Pages (coming soon)

 ### Responsibilities:
 We will develop and deliver the content, navigation, and tools that provide our customers the easiest way to find and act upon any VA service.

-Develop and assist other teams in unauthenticated content and products for Veterans on VA.gov.
+We will strategize, write, develop, and collaborate with others in unauthenticated content and products for Veterans on VA.gov.

 ### Roadmap:
 [Roadmap](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/public-websites/Public-website-2020-priorities-vision-012320.pdf)